mecks52/openhab2-dyson475/README.md

 ### Step 2)
 Run the python script "prepare.py".
 It asks you for the information from "Preparation" and prepares the files for usage with your device.
 ### Step 3)
 Install the mqtt binding within your openHAB installation.
+(CAVE: The "new" mqtt not the old mqtt1!)
 ### Step 4)
-Copy the content of mqtt.cfg file into services/mqtt.cfg.
+Copy the dysonapbroker.things into  direotory things at your openhab2 config.
 ### Step 5)
 Copy the dysonXXX.items suitable for your device (e.g. dyson455.items) into items/ and dysonXXX.rules (e.g. dyson455.rules) into rules/ directory.
 ### Step 6)